15 Awesome Things to Do in Reefton

 Reefton is an intriguing town.
 This hidden gem of a town in the South Island holds significant history, plus it just happens to be an adventure playground!
 For sure, you’ll find plenty of things to do in Reefton.

 Known as the Town of Light, Reefton was the first town in the Southern Hemisphere to have electricity.
 It was also the fifth settlement in the world to distribute electricity to the public!
 Who would have thought?!
-With that, there’s lots of historical gems to snap up in town from the very first lightbulb lit by electricity to the powerhouse that made it all possible.
+With that, there are lots of historical gems to snap up in town from the very first lightbulb lit by electricity to the powerhouse that made it all possible.

 Reefton also went by another name back in the day, Quartzopolis, named due to its huge gold mining industry.
 Even today you can pan for gold in the rivers yourself or talk to The Bearded Miners.